ARTICLE I MEMBERSHIP

 Prior to the selection of the All-University Collective Bargaining Committee, the Executive Committee shall solicit nominations from all the colleges.
 AAUP members may nominate themselves.

-The Executive Committee must select at least three faculty members from the College of Arts & Sciences and at least one faculty member from each of the other colleges: College of Business Administration, College of Engineering, College of Environment and Life Sciences, College of Human Science & Services, University Libraries, College of Nursing, Graduate School of Oceanography and the College of Pharmacy, to the All-University Collective Bargaining Committee.
+The Executive Committee must select at least three faculty members from the College of Arts & Sciences and at least one faculty member from each of the other colleges: College of Business Administration, College of Education and Professional Studies, College of Engineering, College of the Environment and Life Sciences, College of Health Sciences, College of Nursing, Graduate School of Oceanography and the College of Pharmacy, and the University Libraries, to the All-University Collective Bargaining Committee.